robstave/angular2-training/session-six/page1.md

 So we have added the route imports and a constant object that specifies our routes.
-We have added the Routes to the imports (with forRoot pointing to the root set of routes, this is done only once).

-The "" path will be our default path.

 In routes:
   * _path_ specifies the the URL substring that the route applies to
   * _component_ specifies the componet that the route maps to
   * _redirect_ is optional.
-It is better to redirect to a route than map a new one
+It is better to redirect to a route than map multiple routes to the same component.

+We have added the Routes to the imports with _forRoot_ pointing to the root set of routes.
+This is done only once as opposed to _forChild_ which can be done multiple times in other feature modules.
+For now, just note that this our root app and we are setting these routes as a base set of routes.

+For more on _forRoot_ see [here](https://angular.io/docs/ts/latest/cookbook/ngmodule-faq.html#!#q-for-root).
+In fact, the whole [ngModule Cookbook](https://angular.io/docs/ts/latest/cookbook/ngmodule-faq.html) is a great read.

-Now, lets look at app.component.html
+Now, lets look at *app.component.html*

 ```html
 <div>